 Although soju (소주) is currently the most popular alcoholic beverage in South Korea, makgeolli (막걸리), is its predecessor.
 Beloved by farmers and the working class, makgeolli is a sweet, rice wine that is Korea’s oldest alcoholic drink.
 The term makgeolli translates to “carelessly strained” and was popular until 1988; when Western liquor came to Korea.

 However, makgeolli has made a comeback, especially with young Koreans, who prefer its lower alcohol content (6 to 8 percent).
 Also, the drink’s rich texture makes it more filling than soju and reduces the chance of getting the drunchies.
+However, because of the sugar content, make sure you prepare a hangover cure beforehand.
 If you’re ready to try something new, we’ve compiled a list of the 10 best makgeolli bars in Seoul!

 Mukjeon (묵전) offers its clientele a variety of dishes to enjoy alongside their makgeolli.
 I recommend ordering the bossam (보쌈/sliced pork) and kimchi tofu with the makgeolli of your choice.
 The makgeolli makes the chewy bossam easy to digest, while the tofu adds a nice finishing touch.